+We are importing millions of people with questionable loyalties.
 We are increasing the size of the welfare state.
 Democrats are using immigration to win elections and gain a permanent majority.
 Bottom line—immigration is replacing the historic American people that created and built this nation.

 All these issues ought to be on the front burner.
 They ought to be discussed openly.
 Promoting an immigration shutdown is a way to open discussion of all these topics and move the goalposts in our direction.